Skip to main content

 Laser Use (Class 3b or 4) Laser Safety (SkillSoft)

-Personnel are encouraged to seek out training opportunities beyond the minimally required courses.
+Personnel are encouraged to seek training opportunities beyond the minimally required courses.
 Supervisors and reporting units should promote continued training by incorporating occupational health and safety topics in their internal meetings and activities.